Pylons/pyramid/docs/narr/urldispatch.rst

 :term:`traversal`, which depends on emergent behavior which happens as a result of traversing a graph.

-The order that routes are evaluated when they are defined via :term:`ZCML` is the order in which they appear in the ZCML relative to each other.
 For routes added via the :mod:`pyramid.configuration.Configurator.add_route` method, the order that routes are evaluated is the order in which they are added to the configuration imperatively.

 For example, route configuration statements with the following patterns might be added in the following order:

 .. code-block:: text